pennfoster/slate/source/index.html.md

 ]
 ```

-Create a new Student in the Penn Foster system.
+Create a new Learner in the Penn Foster system.
 Typically referred to as an Enrollment.

 ### HTTP Request

-`POST /students`
+`POST /learners`

-This post expects an array of Student objects.
+This post expects an array of Learner objects.
 The maximum length of the array is 20 per request.

-### Student Object Required Fields
+### Learner Object Required Fields

 Parameter | Size | Description
 --------- | ---- | -----------
-organization_id | 6 | Unique ID for account.
-This is the Account_id.
+organization_id | 6 | Unique ID for organization.
-location_id | 6 | Unique ID for location under parent.
+location_id | 6 | Unique ID for location under an organization.
-client_id | 6 | Unique ID for client under parent/location.
+client_id | 6 | Unique ID for client under an organization/location.
 first_name | 40 | Student first name.
 Will remove any non-alphabetic characters.
 last_name | 40 | Student last name.
 Will remove any non-alphabetic characters.
 email_address | 40 | Student email address.
 Must have an `@` and a `.`.
-program_id | 15 | Program to enroll student into.
+program_id | 15 | Program to enroll learner into.
 PF will provide this data.
 ship_to_location | bool | Shipping options. `true` will ship physical contents (if available) to location specified on Account. `false` will ship to student address.
 user_id | 15 | User ID for system.
 PF will provide.

-### Student Object Optional Fields
+### Learner Object Optional Fields

 Parameter | Size | Description
 --------- | ---- | -----------